 - Frequent fidgeting or squirming, particularly when seated

-- Can’t seem to remain seated when required
+- Can’t seem to sit still when required

-- Frequent running or climbing during inappropriate times
+- Frequent running or climbing at inappropriate times

-- Seems to be unable to take part in recreational activities quietly
+- Unable to take part in solo activities quietly

 - Is often “on the go”

 - Blurts out answers to questions before the speaker is complete

 Treatment for ADHD (and ADD) can vary, but medication is often used to help manage symptoms.
 Speak to a healthcare professional if this is something you would like to explore.